yh-pengtu/FemtoDet/README.md

 2. Dataset preparation.

-   Then, you can move all images to ./data/voc2coco/jpeg/*; you can use our converted coco format [annotation files](https://pan.baidu.com/s/1SLgZd_2cLhLFC54lLM3sHg?pwd=umbz)(umbz) and put these files to ./data/voc2coco/annotations/*; finally, the directory structure is
+   Then, you can move all images to ./data/voc2coco/jpeg/*;you can use our converted coco format [annotation files](https://pan.baidu.com/s/1SLgZd_2cLhLFC54lLM3sHg?pwd=umbz)(umbz) and put these files to ./data/voc2coco/annotations/*; finally, the directory structure is

 ```
 *data/voc2coco